Iron Monger: Powers and abilities

-Armor
+Iron Monger armor

 The Iron Monger armor, manufactured by Stane International and code-named I-M Mark One, is an armored battle-suit of "omnium steel" (a fictional alloy), containing various offensive weaponry including a powered exoskeleton that amplifies the user's strength, repulsor rays fired from the gauntlets, and an intense laser beam housed in the battle-suit's chest unit.
 The suit provides the user with the ability of subsonic flight, thanks to magnetically powered turbine boot jets.
-Since the Iron Monger armor was based on a modified version of Tony Stark's Iron Man design, the armor's abilities are very similar to the original red and gold armor, but with increased power.
-The repulsors are more powerful and the armor is also larger than the armor of Iron Man.
+Since the Iron Monger armor was based on a modified version of Tony Stark's Iron Man design, the Iron Monger's abilities are very similar to the original red and gold armor, but with increased power.
+The repulsors are more powerful and the Iron Monger is also larger than Iron Man's armor.
 It is presumably proportionally stronger as well.
-The Iron Monger (unlike the Iron Man armor) is also externally computer-controlled.
-Stane attempted to use the remote control to compensate for his lack of experience in using the armor – a vulnerability Stark exploited to disable the suit.
+The Iron Monger (unlike the Iron Man armor) is also externally computer controlled.
+Stane attempted to use the remote control to compensate for his lack of experience in using the Iron Monger armor – a vulnerability Iron Man exploited in disabling.